p-org/PSharp/README.md

 ## Contact us

-If you are interested in using P# in your project, or have any P# related questions, please send us an email (pdev@microsoft.com).
+If you are interested in using P# in your project, or have any P# related questions, please send us an [email](pdev@microsoft.com) or open a new [issue](https://github.com/p-org/PSharp/issues).